yafiakhtar/highlight/README.md

 - **Search** filters highlights and page titles in real time across all views
 - **Star/favorite** any highlight with a single click
-- **Reassign tags in place** — click a highlight's tag color in All or Favorites, choose any built-in or custom tag, or jump directly to Tag Presets management
+- **Reassign tags in place** — click a highlight's tag color in any active highlight collection, choose any built-in or custom tag, or jump directly to Tag Presets management
 - **Immediate recoloring** — tag reassignment updates already-open webpages and is preserved on future visits
+- **Consistent row actions** — reassign tags and folders, create or edit notes, toggle favorites, and delete highlights from All, Favorites, selected Tags, Notes, and selected Folders
-- **Folder organization** — assign or move highlights from All and Favorites, expand folder navigation in the sidebar, and browse each folder by webpage
+- **Folder organization** — assign or move highlights from active collection rows, expand folder navigation in the sidebar, and browse each folder by webpage
-- **Notes** — create, view, edit, search, and delete one 500-character note per highlight from All, Favorites, or Notes
+- **Notes** — create, view, edit, search, and delete one 500-character note per highlight from any active highlight collection
 - **Safe folder deletion** — keep a deleted folder's highlights as unfiled or move them to Recently Deleted
 - **Soft delete** — deleted highlights go to Recently Deleted before permanent removal
 - **Bulk cleanup** — clear every highlight from one page or empty Recently Deleted entirely